eh7p/zd-offload-docs/docs/customisations.md

 nav_order: 98
 ---

-# Custom work
+# Development and custom features

 Our Zendesk Offload Solution is created entirely in-house.
-If you wish for any development work, modifications, customisations, or other work, please get in touch to discuss your requirements.
+If you require any developments, modifications, customisations, or other work, please get in touch at [hello@eh7p.com](mailto:hello@eh7p.com) to discuss your requirements.